Dear DEATH VALLEY runner,

 FURNACE CREEK RANCH

 Furnace Creek Ranch is our Headquarters Hotel.
 It is the location of MANDATORY Athlete Check-In (race day morning) and the Pick-Up/Drop Off point for the provided bus transportation to the start and from the finish.
-The Group Rate discount is no longer available, and the Ranch is SOLD OUT on Friday night, but if you need any other nights, you can make reservations by calling 760-786-2345.
+The Group Rate discount is no longer available, but you can still make reservations by calling 760-786-2345.

 FURNACE CREEK INN

 Four-star accommodations were available at the Furnace Creek Inn (about 1 mile up the road from Furnace Creek Ranch) but those rooms are now all sold out.

 For information regarding campsites call 760-786-2331.

 These accommodations are located about 25 miles from Furnace Creek race Start/Finish.
 Call 760-786-2387 for reservations.
 There are two restaurants at this location: Toll Road Restaurant and the Badwater Saloon.

 Beatty is located about 40 miles from Furnace Creek race Start/Finish.
 Beatty Chamber of Commerce 775-553-2424.

 These accommodations are located about 40 miles from Furnace Creek (Athlete Check-In).
 Longstreet Inn & CasinoCall 775-372-1777 for reservations.

 PLANNING YOUR RACE DAY NUTRITIONAL NEEDS